DataDog/integrations-core/mongo/README.md

         - tcmalloc
         - top
   ```
-  See the [sample mongo.yaml][4] for all available configuration options
+  See the [sample mongo.yaml][4] for all available configuration options, including those for custom metrics.

 * [Restart the Agent][5] to start sending MongoDB metrics to Datadog.